okeeffed/developer-notes/manual/Web/Web-Concepts.md

 ## State Management

 State management such as choosing between unidirectional data flow or two-way data binding.
 You should also think about if your design will follow a passive or reactive programming model, and how components related to each other for example Foo–> Bar or Foo –>Bar.

+## Layout

+Layout – if you’re designing a system used by multiple development teams, you need to think about building components and if you require teams to follow a consist markup to use said components.